Econans/.github/PULL_REQUEST_TEMPLATE.md

-**Description**
+**Changes made**

-A clear and concise description of the pull request.
+_Replace with a clear and concise description of the changes made by the pull request._

-**Motivation / Context**

-A short description of why this change is required.
+**Motivation**
+_Replace with a clear and concise description of why these changes were made._

+**Context or environment**
+_Replace with a clear and consize description of the pull request's specific context, if such exists._